 Dialogue methods consist of specific rules and guidelines that aim to improve group interaction, collective learning and investigation.
 The central task of a dialogue is to provide a setting for communication and thinking in a group.
 Normally, the guidelines and rules for everyday debates, discussions and meetings are tacit.
-Of course, tacit rules vary from organization to organization and from culture to culture, and it is contingent which rules are applied.
+Of course, tacit rules vary from organization to organization and from culture to culture, and it is contingent upon which rules are applied.
 In dialogue interventions these rules and guidelines are made explicit.

 Over the past ten years, dialogue has made a breakthrough in a number of fields.
 Dialogue has been recommended by organizational theoreticians and introduced in organizations for various purposes.
-The systems thinking variant of the learning organization (Senge, 1990; Senge et al., 1994), the knowledge creating company (Nonaka and Takeuchi, 1995) and the notion of corporate culture (Schein, 1999) are examples of general organizational theories which regard dialogue as a central organizational practice.
-Dialogue and dialogical methods are presented as a core practice of specific organizational areas such as team learning (Senge, 1990; Senge et al., 1994), leadership programs (Frydman et al., 2000), corporate responsibility and human rights (Frankental et al., 2000) and Business Ethics (Maclagan, 2000; van Hooft 2000).
+The systems thinking variant of the learning organization (Senge, 1990; Senge et al., 1994), the knowledge creating company (Nonaka and Takeuchi, 1995), and the notion of corporate culture (Schein, 1999) are examples of general organizational theories which regard dialogue as a central organizational practice.
+Dialogue and dialogical methods are presented as a core practice of specific organizational areas such as team learning (Senge, 1990; Senge et al., 1994), leadership programs (Frydman et al., 2000), corporate responsibility and human rights (Frankental et al., 2000), and Business Ethics (Maclagan, 1998; van Hooft, 2001).

-Moreover, dialogue has been implemented in participatory planning(Väntänen et. al, 2003) community building (Freire, 1972), and in national and international conflict resolution (Deutsch and Coleman, 2000; Susskind et al., 1999).
+Moreover, dialogue has been implemented in participatory planning (Väntänen et. al., 2003) community building (Freire, 1972), and in national and international conflict resolution (Deutsch and Coleman, 2000; Susskind et al., 1999).
 Educational dialogue has been presented as an alternative to traditional teacher and fact centered education (Norris, 2003).
-Moreover, general recipes for dialogical interventions and consultancy have been put forth by theoreticians and practitioners alike (Ellinor and Gerard 1998; Flick, 1998; Isaacs, 1999; Simmons, 1999; Yankelovich, 1999).
+Moreover, general recipes for dialogical interventions and consultancy have been put forth by both theoreticians and practitioners (Ellinor and Gerard, 1998; Flick, 1998; Isaacs, 1999; Simmons, 1999; Yankelovich, 1999).

 The effort of this paper is to contribute to the development of a methodology for Dialogue Interventions called Systems Sensitive Dialogue Intervention.
-In accordance with Midgleys (2000) theory of systemic intervention, it is proposed that a methodology is an important aid for practitioners and researchers in designing proper and effective dialogue interventions.
+In accordance with Midgley's (2000) theory of systemic intervention, it is proposed that a methodology is an important aid for practitioners and researchers in designing proper and effective dialogue interventions.

 A proper dialogue intervention is defined as aiming at enhancing participants' sensitivity to the human system they form together.
-This sensitivity to the relational, inquiring, and synergetic is constitutive to dialogue.
-An effective dialogue intervention produces through appropriate dialogue produces a desirable outcome e.g. improvement, from the whole systems viewpoint.
+This sensitivity to the relational, inquiring, and synergetic dimensions is constitutive to dialogue.
+Moreover, an effective dialogue intervention produces change that is viewed as relevant e.g. improvement that is relevant from the viewpoint of the group engaged in dialogue.

 The notion of Systems Sensitive Dialogue Intervention is a result of empirical experimentation with various dialogue methods and combinations.
-The interventions where carried out in various fields such as education (Hjelm and Slotte, 2001; Slotte and Hjelm, 2002; Slotte 2003), decision making (Slotte and Hämäläinen, 2003), and natural resources conflict management (Väntänen et al., 2003).
+The interventions where carried out in various fields such as education (Hjelm and Slotte, 2001; Slotte, 2003; Slotte and Hjelm, 2002), decision making (Slotte and Hämäläinen, 2003), and natural resources conflict management (Väntänen et al., 2003).
 The research is related to a multidisciplinary research project on Systems Intelligence (Hämäläinen and Saarinen, 2004) of which dialogue is an integral part.

-The presentation of Systems Sensitive Dialogue Intervention is organized in the following way.
-Firstly, dialogue interventions are discussed in the light of Midgely's (2000) theory of Systemic Intervention.
+The paper is organized in the following way.
+Firstly, dialogue interventions are discussed in the light of Midgley's (2000) theory of Systemic Intervention.
 Secondly, reservations against the benefits of dialogue are discussed with references to Stacey (2001).
 Systems Sensitive Dialogue Interventions are presented as enhancing systems sensitivity in participants, resting on a creative use of methods and avoiding normative metaphysical demands.